On the Byzantine-Resilience of Distillation-Based Federated Learning: Attacking and Defending KD-based FL

-Unlike the baseline attack \gls{rlf}, both \gls{lma} and \gls{cpa} can severely disturb the training process.
+Unlike the baseline attack \gls{rlf}, both \lma{} and \cpa{} can severely disturb the training process.
 In order to improve the resilience against such attacks, we investigate replacing the mean aggregation of the clients' predictions with more robust aggregation methods.

-Let us first consider existing defence approaches, namely Cronus \citep{chang_cronus_2019}, a method based on filtering-based approaches from the high-dimensional robust statistics literature \citep{diakonikolas2018Being} and the \gls{gm}, a multivariate generalization of the median defined as $\operatorname{\gls{gm}}(Y_1,\ldots, Y_N)\defi\argmin_{y\in \simplex} \sum_{i=1}^N\Vert Y_i-y\Vert_2$.
+Let us first consider existing defence approaches, namely \newtarget{def:cronus}{\cronus} \citep{chang_cronus_2019}, a method based on filtering-based approaches from the high-dimensional robust statistics literature \citep{diakonikolas2018Being} and the \gls{gm}, a multivariate generalization of the median defined as $\operatorname{\gls{gm}}(Y_1,\ldots, Y_\Nclients )\defi\argmin_{y\in \simplex} \sum_{i=1}^\Nclients \Vert Y_i-y\Vert_2$.
 Some commonly used robust aggregation methods further include the coordinate-wise trimmed mean or the coordinate-wise median; however, these cannot be used to aggregate predictions, as the aggregated vectors do not necessarily reside in the probability simplex, see \cref{sec:counterexample} for more details.

 Filtering-based approaches compute the empirical covariance matrix of the data, obtain the leading eigenvector of that matrix and then project the data onto the subspace spanned by the eigenvector.
-The intuition behind these approaches is that, if an adversary wants to perturb the mean by modifying a fraction of the data without creating obvious outliers, it has to set the datapoints relatively close to the benign data but all biased in a similar direction, such that the perturbation caused by the individual datapoints do not counteract each other.
+The intuition behind these approaches is that if an adversary wants to perturb the mean by modifying a fraction of the data without creating obvious outliers, it has to set the datapoints relatively close to the benign data but all biased in a similar direction, such that the perturbation caused by the individual datapoints do not counteract each other.
 This causes the variance along this direction to increase.

 In the setting discussed in \citet{diakonikolas2018Being}, outliers along this eigenvector are then filtered based on a specific rule relying on statistical assumptions.
-Since these assumptions do not hold in the \gls{fd} setting, Cronus relies on a simple heuristic: it filters out the 25\% worst outliers, then recomputes the empirical covariance matrix and leading eigenvector based on the remaining 75\% of the data and further filters out until 50\% of the original data remains.
+Since these assumptions do not hold in the \gls{fd} setting, \cronus{} relies on a simple heuristic: it filters out the 25\% worst outliers, then recomputes the empirical covariance matrix and leading eigenvector based on the remaining 75\% of the data and then filters out another 25\% of the predictions, such that 50\% of the original predictions remain.